dmar1n/lazy-log-formatter/README.md

 ### Notes

+#### Code formatting with Black

+When transforming code, the tool uses [Black](https://black.readthedocs.io/en/stable/) to reformat the modified files.
+If your project already uses Black, the changes produced by this tool will be consistent with Black’s formatting style.

+#### Detection of log calls

+The tool includes logic to detect logging calls based on the assumption that your logger instances follow common naming conventions (e.g., `logger.info(...)`, `log.info(...)`).
+If a logger variable does not contain the substring "log" in its name, the tool will ignore it.

 #### Other logging libraries

 Only works with the native Python `logging` module.
 Other libraries, such as `loguru`, do not support lazy calls.